As an Amazon Associate I earn from qualifying purchases.

 - 1 tbsp. fish sauce

 - 1 tbsp. fresh lime juice

-- 2 cups cooked chicken, shredded or cubed
+- 2 cups cooked, shredded chicken breast

 - 1 cup unsalted peanuts

-- Combine the broth, garlic powder, coconut aminos or soy sauce, fish sauce, lime juice, mushrooms and stevia (if using) in a medium to large soup pot and bring to a boil.
+- Combine the broth, garlic powder, coconut aminos or soy sauce, fish sauce, lime juice, mushrooms, and stevia (if using) in a medium to large soup pot and bring to a boil.

 - Once the mushrooms are soft and cooked, add the chicken and boil until it's warmed through.